Peeragogy/Peeragogy.github.io/practice.md

 you’ve created in new connections and relationships.

 <img class="displayed" src="./images/Duchamp_Fountaine.jpg" alt="Duchamp fountain" style="width: 600px;"/>

-![A paradigmatic example of found-art.
+A paradigmatic example of found-art.
 Caption reads: “Fountain by R.
 Mutt, Photograph by Alfred Stieglitz, THE EXHIBIT REFUSED BY THE INDEPENDENTS”.
-Public domain, via the Wikimedia Commons.[fountain]](Duchamp_Fountaine.jpg)
+Public domain, via the Wikimedia Commons.

 #### Rationale